jrmiller022/react-clicky-game/react-clicky-game/README.md

 ## React-Clicky-Game Instruments.

-## This game is set up with 10 images of instruments.
+### This game is set up with 10 images of instruments.
 The goal is to click an image without clicking the same image twice.
-If you click all without duplicating, you win!
+If you click all images without duplicating, you win!
 If you click an image twice you lose and have to start over.

 ### Technology Used.